 Weight

 It’s important to note that on an e-bike, you won’t notice the extra weight as much as you would on a non-powered bike.
-The motor can compensate for the extra weight.
+The motor’s power compensates for the extra weight.
 That said, there are benefits to riding an e-bike with a lighter motor.

 The biggest benefit of a lighter e-bike is that it is easier to maneuver.
 Particularly while riding at low speeds.
-Additionally, a lighter bike is usually more portable.
-If you need to carry your bike up a flight of stairs into your apartment, you’re better off with a geared hub motor.
-A lighter e-bike can also accelerate faster due to the decreased weight it needs to overcome when starting from a stop.
-It also takes less energy to ride when not using the motor.
+A lighter bike is also more portable.
+A lighter e-bike can also accelerate faster.
+It’s also easier to ride when not using the motor.

 Winner: Geared hub motors are lighter than gearless hub motors